Move SQL Statements to Production in Confluent Cloud for Apache Flink

 When processing data streams, choosing the right type of join operation is crucial for efficiency and performance.
 Event-time temporal joins offer significant advantages over regular streaming joins.

 When moving to production, prefer using temporal joins wherever applicable to ensure your data processing is efficient and performant.
-Avoid traditional streaming joins unless necessary, as they can lead to increased resource consumption and complexity.
+Avoid traditional streaming joins unless necessary, because they can lead to increased resource consumption and complexity.

 Implement state time-to-live (TTL)